JasmeetSinghBali/JSentrix/nuances/DEV.md

 Setup deadletter queue to avoid malformed events processing does not interfere the ingest_topic ✅

-Phase 4: Assessment & Prioritization Agent (LangChain) Build the Assessment Agent using LangChain.
+Phase 4: Assessment & Prioritization Agent (LangChain) ✅
+Build the Assessment Agent using LangChain. ✅

-Score and prioritize transactions using prior memory, Neo4j data, user risk, and business rules.
+Score and prioritize transactions using prior memory, Neo4j data, user risk, and business rules. ✅

-Apply dynamic scoring, decay, and sorting.
+Apply dynamic scoring, decay, and sorting. ✅
 <Make sure to look at 2 and 3 of the # test-core-1: Rag pipeline in test_jsentrix_core.py>

-Forward high-priority transactions only to the Action Agent not all txn incoming from intakeAgent.

 Phase 5: Analysis/Action Agent (LlamaIndex)
+Forward high-priority transactions only from Assessment Agent to the Action Agent not all txn incoming from intakeAgent.

 Build the Action Agent using LlamaIndex.

 Retrieve relevant RAG context, inject dynamic metadata.